Gannan Tibetan Autonomous Prefecture: Population

 According to the 2010 census, Gannan has 689,132 inhabitants (population density: 17.14 inhabitants per km2).

 Ethnic groups in Gannan, 2000 census

 Transport

-In the prefecture is high-way G213.
+Highway G213 runs through this prefecture.
 In 2013, the Gannan Xiahe Airport was opened.

 Subdivisions

 1 county level city, 7 counties.

 Climate

 Gannan, as illustrated by this chart for Xiahe, has an alpine subarctic climate (Köppen Dwc) that grades into an alpine climate (ETH) at the highest elevations.
 The climate is characterised by mild, rainy summers and frigid, but dry and sunny, winters.